jarviscanada/jarvis_data_eng_mathew/react_trading_ui/README.md

 - Requirements:
   - `Node.js` version 8.10 or higher
   - `npm` version 6 or higher
-  - (Springboot Stock Trading Web API)[../springboot] running (This app assumes the API is hosted at localhost:8080)
+  - [Springboot Stock Trading Web API](../springboot/) running (This app assumes the API is hosted at localhost:8080)
   - Any modern web browser
 - Development version
   - Navigate to the project directory and execute `npm start`, or the equivalent `yarn` command.